mikeal/car-transaction/README.md

 # car-transaction

-IPLD transaction as CAR buffer
+IPLD transaction as CAR buffer that can be used as a database transaction.

 ## Usage